 A SICAR may also marginally hold financial derivative instruments on an exceptional basis.
-Eligible Investors A SICAR is limited to "well-informed" investors that are able to adequately assess the risks associated with an investment in such a vehicle.
+Eligible Investors A SICAR is limited to "well-informed" investors that are able to adequately assess the risks associated with an investment in such a vehicle, including retail investors investing at least EUR 100,000.
+SICAR (CONTINUED)

-Marketing A SICAR qualifying as an AIF and managed by an authorised EU AIFM benefits from a passport allowing the AIFM to market the SICAR's shares or partnership interests to professional investors within the EU through a regulator-to-regulator notification regime.
-Specific aspects: EuVECA and EuSEF Both regimes provide a passport that permits the marketing of the fund to EU-based eligible investors.
+A SICAR qualifying as an AIF and managed by an authorised EU AIFM benefits from a passport allowing the AIFM to market the SICAR's shares or partnership interests to professional investors within the EU through a regulator-to-regulator notification regime.

-A SICAR is a fully taxable entity if established as a company but exempt from income tax and capital gains tax derived from risk capital securities and is entitled to double taxation treaty benefits.
+A SICAR is a fully taxable entity if established as a company but exempt from income tax and capital gains tax derived from risk capital securities, and is entitled to double taxation treaty benefits.
 PART II UCI A fund established under Part II of the Luxembourg Law of 17 December on undertakings for collective investment (Part II UCI) may invest in any type of asset and may be marketed to retail and professional investors.
 The trend of "retailisation" of private/institutional funds in Europe is growing and, although there is no single fund structure for such funds that can be freely marketed (i.e. passported) to retail investors throughout Europe, the Part II UCI is a key tool in the Luxembourg funds toolkit when considering structuring options for private/institutional funds seeking access to retail investors.

-Key Features Legal form A Part II UCI may be constituted as an FCP, SICAV or SICAF.
+Legal form A Part II UCI may be constituted as an FCP, SICAV or SICAF.
 A Part II UCI can be open- or closed-ended and may be set up as a stand-alone fund or as an umbrella structure consisting of multiple sub-funds or compartments.
 Capital The capital of a Part II UCI must reach EUR 1.25 million within 12 months following the CSSF's approval.
 Supervision Prior to commencing its activities, a Part II UCI must be authorised by the CSSF, and is subject to mandatory ongoing supervision, at the price of a small annual fee.
 Investment restrictions Other than the borrowing and diversification restrictions mentioned below, there are no restrictions on the types of investment that may be made by a Part II UCI.
 Eligible investors A Part II UCI may be marketed to both retail investors (subject to local requirements) and professional investors.
 Disclosure requirements A Part II UCI must prepare a prospectus, a PRIIP Key Investment Information Document (KIID) if open to retail-type investors, an annual report and a semi-annual report.
-Specific aspects: EuVECA and EuSEF A Part II UCI that gualifies as a EuVECA or EuSEF fund has the option of being subject to the EuVECA or EuSEF regulation, respectively.

-Kev Restrictions
+Key Restrictions

 AIFM

 A Part II UCI that qualifies as an AIF and does not benefit from an exemption contained in the AIFM Law is required to appoint an AIFM.

 Risk diversification

 Subject to a ramp-up period of up to four years, a maximum of 20% of a Part II UCI's capital may be invested in a single asset or issuer.

 Borrowing restrictions

 Borrowing by a Part II UCI is in principle capped at 50% of the net asset value.